olga-terekhova/data-analysis/vendor-extracurriculars-choice/README.md

 1) Learning Opportunity Index calculated by TDSB
 2) Presence of Early French Immersion stream in TDSB schools

-The analysis is performed in [vendor-extracurriculars-choice.ipynb](vendor-extracurriculars-choice.ipynb).
+The analysis is performed using PySpark in [vendor-extracurriculars-choice.ipynb](vendor-extracurriculars-choice.ipynb).